-It is expected that the Company will arrange for Euroclear to be instructed on each Admission date to credit the appropriate CREST accounts of the subscribers concerned or their nominees with their respective entitlements to the New Shares.
+It is expected that the Company will arrange for Euroclear to be instructed on 3 April 2014 to credit the appropriate CREST accounts of the subscribers concerned or their nominees with their respective entitlements to Ordinary Shares.
 The names of subscribers or their nominees investing through their CREST accounts will be entered directly on to the share register of the Company.

-The transfer of New Shares out of the CREST system following an Issue should be arranged directly through CREST.
-However, an investor's beneficial holding held through the CREST system may be exchanged, in whole or in part, only upon the specific request of the registered holder to CREST for share certificates or an Uncertificated holding in definitive registered form.
-If a Shareholder or transferee requests New Shares to be issued in Certificated form and is holding such New Shares outside CREST, a share certificate will be despatched either to him or his nominated agent (at his risk) within 21 days of completion of the registration process or transfer, as the case may be, of the New Shares.
-Shareholders holding definitive certificates may elect at a later date to hold such New Shares through CREST or in Uncertificated Form provided they surrender their definitive certificates.
+The transfer of Ordinary Shares out of the CREST system following the Issue should be arranged directly through CREST.
+However, an investor's beneficial holding held through the CREST system may be exchanged, in whole or in part, only upon the specific request of the registered holder to CREST for share certificates or an uncertificated holding in definitive registered form.
+If a Shareholder or transferee requests Ordinary Shares to be issued in certificated form and is holding such Ordinary Shares outside CREST, a share certificate will be despatched either to him or his nominated agent (at his risk) within 21 days of completion of the registration process or transfer, as the case may be, of the Ordinary Shares.
+Shareholders holding definitive certificates may elect at a later date to hold such Ordinary Shares through CREST or in uncertificated form provided they surrender their definitive certificates.